 How Guided Meditation Relaxes the Mind from Anxiety and Stress

 Experienced meditators agree that guided meditation can be quite valuable for beginners for calming the mind and helping to focus.
 As a beginner, it may be overwhelming to undertake the path of meditation all by yourself.
-For a newbie, practicing meditation under guidance, with either a teacher or using technology such as a mental wellness app like United We Care, is beneficial.
+For a newbie, practicing meditation under guidance, with either a teacher or using technology is beneficial.
 Guided meditation allows you to experience the steps of meditation to get the most of the practice.
 Different techniques are available for guided meditation.
 While the exact steps may vary, most of these techniques train you to direct your focus towards your inner self.

 Meditation is a way of training your mind to maintain attention and focus.
 When practicing for the first time, you will notice your mind wandering.
 This is perfectly normal.
 Guided meditation allows you the freedom to sit back and relax your mind as a novice.
 The guide will help you meditate in a step-by-step process using a series of steps and instructions.

 Here are 10 types of guided meditation techniques:

 This is one of the simplest forms of guided meditation that is often used for relieving anxiety.
 In breath meditation, the focus is on your breathing – the rate of breathing, how deeply you breathe and the various body parts you use for breathing.
 Anxiety can make your breathing shallow and rapid.
 Breathing meditation allows your body to relax and make you feel calmer.